mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 TinyPilot fell into an odd, in-between business category.
 It was a hardware manufacturer, a software company, and an eCommerce store.
 How would I find a buyer comfortable with all three?

-I had larger competitors who were selling equivalent devices for twice the price of a TinyPilot.
+There were larger competitors selling equivalent devices to TinyPilot for twice the price.
 I considered approaching enterprise competitors and saying, "Give me a million dollars, and I'll never build another TinyPilot."

 {{<img src="aten.webp" max-width="500px" has-border="true" alt="Screenshot of ATEN KVM over IP device selling for $929.95" caption="TinyPilot's enterprise competitors sell similar devices for twice the price.">}}